bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part4.md

 Wrote image file sinjulia.bmp
 ```

-The Intercept Layer for OpenCL Applications will also print a "report" showing the OpenCL host API calls and how long they took to execute:
+The Intercept Layer will also display a "report" showing the OpenCL host API calls and how long they took to execute:

 ```
 Host Performance Timing Results: